 Political upheaval and the global economic crisis have led to high unemployment in Serbia.
 In the second quarter of 2015, the unemployment rate among young people aged 15 to 24 was more than 40 per cent, with a more than 70 per cent rate of inactivity.
 Despite this situation, many technical positions remain unfilled because employers cannot find qualified staff.

-The offer for demand-oriented cooperative training in technical professions as part of the formal Serbian VET system has improved.
+The provision of inclusive demand-oriented cooperative training in technical professions as part of the formal Serbian VET system has improved.

-The content of the selected technical vocational profiles was updated in order to improve the quality and increase the percentage of practical training in companies.
-To implement the modernised teaching and learning content, training is being provided for teachers, school headmasters and mentors in the companies.
+The content of the selected technical vocational courses was updated in order to improve the quality and increase the proportion of practical training in companies.
+To implement the modernised teaching and learning content, training is being provided for teachers, school headmasters and company mentors.

 The project is supporting all relevant stakeholders in the implementation and management of the cooperative training model.
 Particular emphasis is placed on building the capacity of the partner institutions to improve the legal framework conditions.
-In this manner, it is expected that the cooperative model will be implemented successfully and on a lasting basis, and that high-quality vocational training will be available.
+This will create the foundations for successfully and sustainably implementing vocational education based on elements of the dual system.

-- Cooperative education model, with elements of dual training adjusted to conditions in Serbia, has been developed
+- A cooperative education model, with elements of dual training adjusted to conditions in Serbia, has been developed.

-- Three occupational profiles with great potential for employment, locksmith-welder, electrician and industrial mechanic, are currently being implemented according to the cooperative model.
-Approximately 400 students are being educated for these profiles in 10 vocational schools in Serbia.
+- Six occupational courses with great potential for employment (locksmith-welder, electrician, industrial mechanic, tailor, car mechanic and electro-fitter for networks and installations) are currently being implemented according to the cooperative model.
+Approximately 2700 students are being trained in these occupations at 52 vocational schools.

-- Around 80% of staff responsible for design and implementation of the cooperative model have been trained to implement the updated teaching and learning content.
+- Around 80 per cent of the staff responsible for designing and implementing the cooperative model have been trained in delivering the updated teaching and learning content.

-- The attractiveness of technical profiles and cooperative education model has increased among prospective students, their parents and companies due to the extensive marketing measures.
-They are primarily aimed at future vocational school students, their parents, and companies.
+- Extensive marketing activities have been carried out to improve the image of vocational education.
+These activities are particularly aimed at future vocational school students and their parents as well as companies.
 Schools, youth offices and chambers of commerce are taking on the role of intermediaries in this context.